-There are 6 main types of job interviews employers use.
+There are 6 main types of job interviews employers use throughout an interview process.

-So in this article, we’re going to look at all 6 types of job interviews, what to expect in each, and tips for how to succeed!
+So in this article, we’re going to look at all 6 types of job interviews, what to expect in each, and tips for how to ace your interviews.

-For most employers, this is the first type of job interview they’ll conduct in their process.
+For most employers, the phone interview is the first type of interview they’ll conduct in their process.